David Osmek

-David Joseph Osmek (/ˈɒzmɛk/ OZ-mek; born October 11, 1964) is an American politician and businessman who is a member of the Minnesota Senate.
-He has served as the 16th President of the Minnesota Senate since 2022.
+David Joseph Osmek (/ˈɒzmɛk/ OZ-mek; born October 11, 1964) is an American politician and businessman who is a former member of the Minnesota Senate.
+From 2022 to 2023, he served as the 16th President of the Minnesota Senate.
 A member of the Republican Party of Minnesota, Osmek represents District 33 in the western Twin Cities metropolitan area.

 Early life and education

 Osmek was born in Glencoe, Minnesota.
 He attended St. Cloud State University, graduating with a B.E.S.

 Minnesota Senate

 Osmek was first elected to the Minnesota Senate in 2012.

 In 2021, amid protests for racial justice during the trial of Derek Chauvin, he introduced a bill that would make people convicted of a crime at a protest ineligible for student loans and other state financial aid.

+Osmek retired from the senate in 2022.

 Personal life

 Osmek is married to Kari.
 They have two children and reside in Mound, Minnesota, where Osmek served on the city council.
 He is a project manager.